Why are British Values important?

 Britain is an increasingly diverse and varied country that is Great because of the wide range of people, cultures, beliefs and ideas that come together to create modern Britain.
 We believe that in order for our students to be able to participate fully in 21st Century Britain that we need to help them develop the skills and confidence to understand other people and to be able to work with each other for everyone’s benefit.

-The Government set out its definition of British Values in the 2011 Prevent Strategy, and these values have been reiterated this year (2015).
+The Government set out its definition of British Values in the 2011 Prevent Strategy.
 At St Peter’s these values are reinforced regularly.
 All these aspects of learning shape our ethos and values.

 As well as actively promoting British values, the opposite also applies.
 We actively challenge children, staff or parents expressing opinions that are contrary to fundamental values including “extremist” views.